 Okay, first things first.
 I am going to assume you have an IDE with Python running (for example, Pycharm).

-Before we start we need to import the Nitro API Python Library, which is fairly simple.
+Before we start we need to import the Nitro API Python SDK.

-You can find the SDK’s in your ADC, which actually makes a lot of sense.
+You can find the SDK’s in your ADC.

 Just login to the GUI and browse to ‘Downloads -> Nitro API SDK for Python’.

 Please note that there are different API versions, based on your ADC major release the version might differ.